IIP Placements in Biology, Chemistry, and Environmental Studies

 Location: South Bohemia, Czech Republic

 This project is part of the Biological Engineering Group in the Institute of Physical Biology.
 IIP interns may choose from a few existing projects.
-In addition, projects that align with the IIP candidates’ own interests may be arranged.
-Possible projects include: 1) Cell monolayer cultivation, cell time-lapse microscopy, simple data evaluation all with relation to cancer research, implantology, intestinal tract diseases, etc. 2) Software testing, participation in image analysis or chromatography data analysis software development, building of data storage systems; 3) Mathematical modeling of biological processes, fluid flow description in bioreactors by CFD (Computational Fluid Dynamics) codes, laboratory Couette-Taylor bioreactor testing, design of experiments in order to identify model parameters, proposal of new experimental protocols for essential biotechnology processes; 4) For a real science gourmand, a science history theme.
-For that, knowledge of 19th century German and schwabach alphabet is necessary.
-In the second half of the internship, the Institute organizes international summer schools.
-More than 50 students from all around the world will be working on similar projects.
-At the end of the summer school, the IIP interns will participate in a project presentation.
-IIP candidates should have academic background in experimental or theoretical physics, chemistry, biology, mathematics, informatics, mechanical, or electrical engineering.
+In addition, projects that align with the IIP intern's own interests may be arranged.
+Here is some brief background on the Group's main project: Frontiers of biology lie now in exact evaluation of biological processes, whether the field is called Systems Biology, Biological Engineering, or another name.
+There is currently discrepancy between processes observed in living cells, for example by microscopy, and models that are based mainly on biochemical observations--that is, interactions of proteins and metabolites extracted from the cell culture and examined in the test tube.
+There are many examples of non-homogeneous behavior in cells that have essential functional meaning and may be crucial for discrimination between living and non-living matter.
+In contrast to the prevalent approach the Group examines the macroscopic properties of cells and uses a stochastic systems approach from control engineering for model building.
+For that a new mathematical method of point information contribution and point information entropy hsa been developed, which is implemented into software used for evaluation of processes in living cells.
+IIP intern responsibilities will include work in one or more of the following areas: 1) cell monolayer cultivation, cell time-lapse microscopy, simple data evaluation all with relation to cancer research, implantology, intestinal tract diseases, etc. 2) software testing, participation in image analysis or chromatography data analysis software development, building of data storage systems; 3) mathematical modeling of biological processes, fluid flow description in bioreactors by CFD (Computational Fluid Dynamics) codes, laboratory Couette-Taylor bioreactor testing, design of experiments to identify model parameters, proposal of new experimental protocols for essential biotechnology processes.
+At the end of the summer, the IIP interns will participate in a project presentation.
+IIP candidates should have an academic background in experimental or theoretical physics, chemistry, biology, mathematics, informatics, or mechanical, chemical, or electrical engineering.
 Basic chemical or biological laboratory skills, teamwork skills and computer knowledge are recommended.
-Two placements have been created for International Internship Program (IIP) interns.
+Skills in Spanish, Czech, German, or Swedish would be an asset but are not required.
+Three placements have been established for International Internship Program (IIP) interns.

 World Wildlife Fund Madagascar & Western Indian Ocean Program